megabudino/HyprSpace/README.md

 ./script/install-dep.sh
 ./build-release.sh
 # Binaries will be in .release/ directory
+# Or install locally as dev version:
+./install-from-sources.sh
 ```

 > [!NOTE]
-> HyprSpace is not [notarized](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution) by Apple.
-You need to remove the quarantine attribute manually after installation.
+> Future releases will include Apple notarization for a smoother installation experience.
+Currently, you may need to remove the quarantine attribute manually.

 > [!IMPORTANT]
 > **Accessibility Permissions Required**: On first launch, macOS will prompt you to grant Accessibility permissions to HyprSpace.
 Go to System Settings → Privacy & Security → Accessibility and enable HyprSpace.